 Although this room is located on the lower level, it certainly doesn’t feel like a basement bedroom, thanks in large part to the large windows.
 For this space, we decided to go with a classic Roman shade in linen gray fabric, matching the relaxed, layered feel of the bedding.

 Interested in starting your window treatments project?
-Click here to sign-up for a free in-home consultation with a Decorview designer local to you!
+Click here to sign-up for a free virtual or in-home consultation with a Decorview designer local to you!